mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 form ``https://teztnets.com/weeklynet-YYYY-MM-DD``
 and ``${ONODE_DIR}`` is a path for the Mavkit node store, by default ``~/.mavryk-node``.

-The commands will only work when the node is completely boostrapped, and therefore the current protocol on the target network is activated.
+The commands will only work when the node is completely bootstrapped, and therefore the current protocol on the target network is activated.
 This can be checked by:

 .. code:: sh